mongodb/mongo/src/mongo/db/repl/README.md

 1. It's from an older term.
 2. The config versions do not match.
 3. The replica set name does not match.
-4. The last committed OpTime that comes in the vote request is older than the voter's last applied OpTime.
+4. The last applied OpTime that comes in the vote request is older than the voter's last applied OpTime.
 5. If it's not a dry-run election and the voter has already voted in this term.
 6. If the voter is an arbiter and it can see a healthy primary of greater or equal priority.
 This is